When the Person You Love Begins to Fade

 Identify Your Tribe: Surround yourself with people who uplift you, whether they are friends who have children or older women who can serve as maternal figures.

-Being a Motherless Mothers
+Being a Motherless Mother

 Motherhood is a life-changing experience, filled with moments of joy, challenge, and growth.
 But for women who are motherless daughters, becoming a mother can stir up a unique set of emotions—grief, longing, and at times, uncertainty.
 The absence of a mother while navigating the challenges of parenting is deeply felt, touching nearly every aspect of this journey.